drocheam/optrace/docs/source/usage/image.rst

 **Export as PNG**

-You can also export an image mode as .png file.
-The function :meth:`export_png <optrace.tracer.r_image.RImage.export_png>` takes a file path, an image mode and a side length as arguments.
-The size is specified to the smaller side length.
+You can also export an image mode as image file.
+The function :meth:`export <optrace.tracer.r_image.RImage.export>` takes a file path and an image mode as arguments.

-Note that the export resolution (= export image size) and the RImage pixel count (= histogram resolution) differ.
-So saving an RImage with pixel side length 5 (:attr:`RImage.N <optrace.tracer.r_image.RImage.N>`) with a resolution of :python:`size=500` creates a larger image, but not a finer one.
-You can therefore parametrize the histogram resolution of the RImage and the export size independently by rescaling the image beforehand.
+..
+TODO notes on pixel interpolation, imwrite parameters etc.

 An exemplary function call could be:

 .. code-block:: python

-   img.export_png("Image_12345_sRGB", "sRGB (Absolute RI)", size=400)
+   img.export("Image_12345_sRGB", "sRGB (Absolute RI)")

 As for the image modes, one can specify the parameters :python:`log` and :python:`flip`.
 As for :meth:`RImage.save <optrace.tracer.r_image.RImage.save>` this function overrides files and throws an exception when saving failed.